-STEP 1 If you have net income from primary production business this year at B, subtract from it the amount of your deferred non-commercial primary production business losses from a prior year shown at D. Write the answer at Y Net income or loss from business item P8 on page 3 of your schedule.
+STEP 1 If you have net income from primary production business this year at B, take away from it the amount of your deferred non-commercial primary production business losses from a prior year shown at D. Write the answer at V Net income or loss from business item P8 on page 3 of your schedule.

-If the amount at $\underline{\mathbf{Y}}$ is negative, print \mathbf{L} in the box at the right of the amount.
+If the amount at Y is negative, print L in the box at the right of the amount.

-If you have a loss from primary production business this year at B, add it to the amount of your deferred noncommercial primary production business losses from a prior year shown at D. Write the total at Y Net income or loss from business item P8 on your schedule and print L in the box at the right of the amount.
+If you have a loss from primary production business this year at B, add it to the amount of your deferred non-commercial primary production business losses from a prior year shown at D. Write the total at Y Net income or loss from business item P8 on your schedule and print L in the box at the right of the amount.

-If you have printed L in the box at the right of the amount at Y, you also need to complete items P3 and P9 on your schedule.
+If you have printed L in the box at the right of the amount at Y, you also need to complete items P3 and P9 on vour schedule.

-STEP 2 If you have net income from non-primary production business this year at C, subtract from it the amount of your deferred non-commercial non-primary production business losses from a prior year shown at E. Write the answer at Z Net income or loss from business item P8 on page 3 of your schedule.
+STEP 2 If you have net income from non-primary production business this year at . take away from it the amount of your deferred non-commercial non-primary production business losses from a prior year shown at E. Write the answer at Z Net income or loss from business item P8 on page 3 of your schedule.

-If the amount at \mathbf{Z} is negative, print \mathbf{L} in the box at the right of the amount.
+If the amount at Z is negative, print L in the box at the right of the amount.

-If you have a loss from non-primary production business this year at C, add it to the amount of your deferred noncommercial non-primary production business losses from a prior year shown at C. Write the total at Z Net income or loss from business item P8 on your schedule and print L in the box at the right of the amount.
+If you have a loss from non-primary production business this year at C, add it to the amount of your deferred non-commercial non-primary production business losses from a prior year shown at E. Write the total at Z Net income or loss from business item P8 on your schedule and print L in the box at the right of the amount.